Rakshit412005/Tic-Tac-Toe/README.md

-index.html: The main HTML file containing the structure of the game. styles.css: The CSS file for styling the game. script.js: The JavaScript file containing the game logic.
+index.html: The main HTML file containing the structure of the game. styles.css: The CSS file for styling the game. app.js: The JavaScript file containing the game logic.

+Future Improvements
+Some ideas for future enhancements include:

+Adding an AI opponent for single-player mode.
+Including different difficulty levels.
+Enhancing the UI with animations and sound effects.
+Adding a score tracker to keep track of wins and draws.

+Acknowledgments
+Inspiration for this project came from the classic Tic Tac Toe game we all know and love.
+Thanks to the open-source community for providing valuable resources and guidance.